Glossary - Ingredients

 What are shishito peppers?

-Shishito peppers (ししとうがらし in Japanese) are a type of chili pepper that looks similar to green chili peppers, but in addition to having no spiciness, they possess a unique aroma and a slight bitterness.
-Shishito can be cooked in a variety of ways, such as grilling, stir-frying, stewing, and deep-frying.
-The flesh of the pepper is thin and soft, so it easily absorbs flavors.
-Shishito can also be eaten as-is without cutting, making them easy to cook with.
+Shishito peppers (ししとうがらし in Japanese) are a type of chili pepper with similar appearance to green chili peppers.
+However, apart from generally not being spicy, these peppers possess a unique aroma and a slight bitterness.
+Shishitos can be cooked in a variety of ways, such as grilling, stir-frying, stewing, and even deep-frying.
+The flesh of these peppers is thin and soft, and readily absorbs flavors.
+Shishitos can also be eaten raw and without cutting, making for an easy addition to many dishes.

 Nutrition facts

-Shishito peppers are rich in dietary fiber, potassium, beta-carotene, vitamin K, vitamin B6 and folic acid.
-They are especially rich in vitamin C. As they are rich in antioxidants, shishito peppers help prevent cell aging and maintain the health of the skin, blood vessels, and eyes.
-Some shishito peppers contain capsaicin, the spicy component of chili peppers.
-Capsaicin promotes the excretion of waste products and has aids in recovery from fatigue.
+Shishitos are rich in dietary fiber, potassium, beta-carotene, vitamin K, vitamin B6 and folic acid.
+These peppers are especially rich in vitamin C. As they are rich in antioxidants, shishito peppers help prevent cell aging and maintain the health of the skin, blood vessels, and eyes.
+Some shishitos contain capsaicin, the spicy component of chili peppers.
+Capsaicin promotes the excretion of waste products and aids in recovery from fatigue.

 Shishito peppers are sensitive to heat and rich in water-soluble vitamin C, so it is best to cook them only for a short time.
-Shishito peppers can also be eaten raw.
-Eating them with foods that contain lipids can increase the absorption of beta-carotene.
-Many shishito peppers have almost no spiciness, but sometimes ones that have been put under stress during their growth process have a tendency to be.
-It is said that shishito peppers with uneven shapes or few seeds tend to be spicier.
+Shishitos can also be eaten raw.
+Eating these peppers with foods that contain lipids can increase the absorption of beta-carotene.
+Most shishito peppers are not spicy, however those that have endured stress during the growth phase have a tendency to be.
+It is said that shishito peppers with an uneven shape or fewer seeds tend to be spicier.

 Storage to prevent food loss

-Shishito peppers can be wrapped in kitchen paper and placed in a plastic bag and stored in the refrigerator for 3-4 days.
-If you cut off the stems, place them in a plastic bag and in the freezer, they can be stored for up to a month.
+Shishito peppers can be wrapped in kitchen paper, placed in a storage-use plastic bag and kept in a refrigerator for 3 to 4 days.
+After removing the stems, these peppers can be placed in a storage-use plastic bag and kept in a freezer for up to one month.

 Trivia

-When grilling or deep-frying, the air inside the peppers may expand and burst.
-To prevent them from bursting, it is a good idea to poke a few holes in them with a toothpick before cooking.
+When grilling or deep-frying, the air inside shishito peppers may expand and burst.
+To prevent bursting, we recommend using a toothpick to open a few holes in the skin before cooking.

 Related Recipes